 Cristiana Montani Natalucci, is a leading Italian communication coordinator with more than 20 years experience managing communication projects for national and international organisations and communication agencies across various industries.
 With expert knowledge of traditional and digital media, Cristiana coordinate teams, multimedia divisions and communications departments focussing on technical, conceptual and content development with a thorough knowledge of national and international corporate, institutional and association decision making processes.
 Cristiana currently works with UK based International Fundraising Consultancy and Child to Child as Communications Coordinator alongside her role as Managing Director of Communication and Institutional projects in Cittadinanzattiva, a leading European Italian consumer organisation.
 Cristiana is keen to contribute towards Child to Child as an innovative worldwide non-profit organisation and spent one month training Child to Child’s intern communications team.

-Jetske van Dijk, Communications & Research Intern and Administration Officer
+Jetske van Dijk, Communications and Fundraising Intern & Administration Officer

 Jetske has a Bachelor’s degree in International Relations and International Organisation from the University of Groningen, The Netherlands.
 During her undergraduate degree she focussed on development aid and human rights and is now currently completing her Master’s degree in International Relations, specialising in International Security.
 Jetske is also passionate about (counter-)terrorism and (de-)radicalisation and is in the process of writing her Master’s thesis on European-born Muslims and their reasons for radicalisation.
-Her work at the Dutch Refugee Council, teaching Dutch to refugees, sparked her interest in refugee issues and Jetske now works as a research intern at Child to Child focusing on unaccompanied refugee minors and their vulnerabilities during and after their journey to Europe and the UK.
-She has also joined the Communications team and hopes to continue learning about the work of Child to Child as a leading NGO within the non-profit field.
+Her work at the Dutch Refugee Council, teaching Dutch to refugees, sparked her interest in refugee issues and Jetske joined Child to Child as a research intern, focusing on unaccompanied refugee minors and their vulnerabilities during and after their journey to Europe and the UK.
+She has now joined the Communications and Fundraising team and hopes to continue learning about the work of Child to Child as a leading NGO within the non-profit field.
 Jetske is currently also employed as the Administration Officer at Child to Child.

 Francesca Ciarmatori, Network Development Support Intern

 Francesca has a Master’s degree in Human Rights and Multilevel Governance from The University of Padua and a Bachelor’s degree in International Relations from The University of Macerata.
 During her studies, Francesca undertook internships at various children’s rights NGOs, including KeKi-Children’s Rights Knowledge Centre in Gent, Belgium, and at the Children’s Rights Division for Human Rights Watch in London.
-Such experience enabled Francesca to widen her knowledge of children’s rights and sparked her ambition to forge a career in this field.
-Francesca has now joined Child to Child and provides support to the INGO Forum and Steering Group in its strategic development.
-Working alongside the Director, Francesca will also be providing assistance in the development of a Network Development Strategy.
+This experience enabled Francesca to widen her knowledge of children’s rights and sparked her ambition to forge a career in this field.
+Francesca has now joined Child to Child as an intern and provides assistance to the Oak Foundation’s Child Rights Capacity Development programme